 Some PhDs are supported explicitly by industrial partners, such as Johnson Matthey or Element 6, either in full or as part of a Research Council scheme.
-An MPAGS scheme, introduced for the academic year 2010-11, enables eligible PhD students to spend up to 3 months working with a company during their studies.
+An MPAGS scheme, enables eligible PhD students to spend up to 3 months working with a company during their studies.
 Their period of registration will be extended accordingly and the normal stipend will be paid; the placement enables you to gain valuable industrial / commercial experience and contacts.

 The department's Graduate Progress Committee maintains several contact points in each year of study with research students in order to help them stay on course for a timely completion of their thesis and to give practice in essential skills (scientific writing, oral presentations, literature review, etc.).
 For example, students are required to write a report on their research which is orally examined in order to qualify to proceed to the second year of training.
 Students are also expected to participate in the Departmental Colloquium series and in appropriate Research Group seminars.
 Towards the end of their second year each student gives a talk and presents a poster on their own research at a mini symposium based in the Department.
 In subsequent years progress reports are required at regular intervals and students are encouraged to attend further courses in which they have special interests.
 This also gives PhD students a chance to raise personal academic matters of concern with the department independently of their supervisor or PG-SSLC.

 Whilst concentrating on their particular project, graduate students will also acquire a range of transferable skills that will be enhanced through attending workshops and courses.
 Each student will build up their own training record that will be used both to assess their progress and as the basis for a CV.
 The Postgraduate Certificate in Transferable Skills in Science is a formal qualification on which all our PhD students are enrolled and ensures that the many skills developed during the PhD are recorded and accredited.